 With a population of 8.5 million and growing, NYC is a popular place to be.
 For millennials, moving to New York City can be exciting and daunting.
 You’ll have a lot to prepare for, and without some insider knowledge, it’s hard to know where to start.
 Don’t fret, though; this article here will help you.
 Whether you’re a millennial who’s just arrived in the city or will be soon, here’s how to get started.

-Finding a place to stay
+Finding a place to stayFinding a place to stay

-Landing a Job
+Landing a JobLanding a Job

-When negotiating contracts with employers try to swing some extra perks.
-Things like subsidized monthly metro cards, a moving allowance or a signing bonus can go a long way in helping you settle in.
+When negotiating contracts with employers, try to swing some extra perks.
+Things like subsidized monthly metro cards, a moving allowance, or a signing bonus can go a long way in helping you settle in.